INORGANIC CHEMISTRY

 lithium

-A soft, silvery, reactive metallic element.
-Lithium is the lightest of all metals and the least reactive of the alkali metals, which occur in group I of the periodic table.
+Lithium is a soft, silvery, reactive metallic element.
+It is the lightest of all metals and the least reactive of the alkali metals, which occur in group I of the periodic table.

 Discovery

 Lithium was discovered by Johan A. Arfvedson in Stockholm in 1817.
 It was first isolated by W. T. Brande and Humphrey Davy in the 19th century, but was not commercially produced until 1923.
-Its name comes from the Greek lithos for "stone."
+Its name comes from the Greek lithos meaning 'stone.'

 Sources of lithium

 Some lithium is recovered from the mineral spodumene.
-Commercial quantities of spodumene are found in a special igneous rock deposit known as pegmatite.
+Commercial quantities of spodumene are found in a special igneous rock deposits known as pegmatites.
 In pegmatites, the liquid rock (magma) cools so slowly that crystals have time to grow very large.
-The largest spodumene crystal ever found was found in a pegmatite in South Dakota.
+The largest spodumene crystal ever found was in a pegmatite formation in South Dakota.

 Most lithium is recovered from brine, or water with a high concentration of lithium carbonate.
 Brines trapped in the Earth's crust (called subsurface brines) are the major source material for lithium carbonate.
 These sources are less expensive to mine than from rock such as spodumene, petalite, and other lithium-bearing minerals.

-Lithium is made by electrolysis of fused lithium choride.
+Lithium is made by electrolysis of fused lithium chloride.

 atomic number 3